 Aceh Gayo Arabica green coffee beans come from the Gayo highlands, where the superb tropical volcanic soil provides a unique earthy, deep, rich taste.
 The crop is organically grown without fertilizers and is environmentally friendly.
 The people of Central Aceh developed the skill of coffee planting with the arrival of the Dutch East Indies to the area around 1904.

 Grown above 1.200 meters, Gayo semi-washed Arabica green coffee has thrived and is consistently rated as one of the best among Indonesia’s many green coffee growing regions.
 This lot has been hand-sorted a third time before export.
-Hence it is called ‘triple pick’.
+Hence it is called ‘triple pick’ green coffee beans.
 This coffee has light earthy notes with a full body and smooth aftertaste.
 It is mild in acidity, has caramel fruity tastes, and bittersweet spicy.

-Our Gayo Sumatra raw coffee beans have only a 2% defect rate after the triple-pick sorting process.
+Our Gayo Sumatra green coffee beans have only a 2% defect rate after the triple-pick sorting process.

 Widely known as one of the best high-altitude coffee varieties, our Gayo Sumatra green coffee beans are grown at an altitude of 1.200-1.600 meters above sea level in the Gayo highland area.